aanielson/burger/README.md

 ## Description
 This is a restaurant app that lets users input the names of burgers they'd like to eat.
 It's basically a logger with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
 It follows the MVC design pattern while using Node and MySQL to query and route data, and Handlebars to generate HTML.
-Whenever a user submits a burger's name, your app will display the burger on the left side of the page -- waiting to be devoured.
+Whenever a user submits a burger's name, the app will display the burger on the top of the page -- waiting to be devoured.
-Each burger in the waiting area also has a "Devour it!" button.
-When the user clicks it, the burger will move to the right side of the page.
+Each burger in the waiting area also has a "Devour" button.
+When the user clicks it, the burger will move to the bottom of the page.
 The app stores every burger in a database, whether devoured or not.

 ## Deployed App